AckeeCZ/nodejs-cookbook/Best Practices.md

 ### Code coverage

 As mentioned in _about_ section, we do use code coverage tools, which tells you how good you are covering code with your tests.
-You can even see in web browser page which shows you all info you need, even marking the line which was tested and lines which was not.
+You can even see in browser all info you need, even marking the lines which was tested and lines which was not (or which branch was executed).

+## Npm install

+If you are running Node applications, you probably know npm install, which installs all required modules.

+### Caret ranges

+As recommended by npm cli itself when installing with --save parameter, we use caret ranges, which starst with __^__, i.e. __^1.3.5__.
+By far we did not have trouble with this approach, as authors of modules are very responsible in making new versions.
+Using caret ranges can install different version than exactly specified, but it should be always non-breaking change, only bug-fixing or presenting new features.

+### Dont send node_modules

+The node_modules directory is something that should be present only on runnable environment and you do not want to share it anywhere.
+Therefore we never send it to our GIT repository or to any other system.
+Who wants to run our project, he has to run npm install itselft.
+Also many modules are compiled, therefore they are OS specific after installation.

+## Bower

+Similar to npm install, the bower allowing installing frontend javascripts and/or css.
+It also makes easier to distribute application with the right versions without the need of manually checking if i.e. all files have _this_ particular version.
+Also there is no need to send bower files to GIT or any other system - when needed, it is installed by bower install.

 ## Version Control